bpetya44/next-api/README.md

 <div align="center">
 This is a simple REST API with TypeScript allowing user registration, authentication with cookies.

-If user is authenticated can get all users, delete own account and update own username.
+If user is authenticated can get all users data, delete own account and update own username.

 </div>